open-mmlab/mmpretrain/docs/tools/analysis.md

 python tools/analysis_tools/analyze_logs.py cal_train_time work_dirs/some_exp/20200422_153324.log.json
 ```

-The output is expected to be like the following.
+The output is expected to be like the below.

 ```text
 -----Analyze train time of work_dirs/some_exp/20200422_153324.log.json-----